 In 2017, Corporate America spent $28B on training programs to improve efficiency, increase productivity and up level staff and executives.
 Yet, according to Training Industry Weekly, less than 8% of those programs were fever completed.
-While there are dozens of...read more
+While there are...read more

-Over the last several years, the SaaS Revolution has sparked the release of literally thousands of new applications and apps, with the current trend being to release a flood of new programs with chirpy names such as Tinkersynth, Upvoty, Toky, (ending names with...read more
+Over the last several years, the SaaS Revolution has sparked the release of literally thousands of new applications and apps, with the current trend being to release a flood of new programs with chirpy names such as Tinkersynth, Upvoty, Toky, (ending...read more

 (Please check our recent RPE and R&D metrics for a listing of the firms listed in the software CEO compensation Benchmark 53 report.)
 For thesBM53 reports, we do not break out compensation by base, bonuses, and various stock and options packages, simply base and...